What Skills Should a Call Center Agent Possess?

 The best call center agents are excellent communicators who have extensive knowledge of the company’s products and services.
 They’re detail-oriented and adaptable, so they can handle any type of customer that comes their way.
 Successful call center agents are patient even with difficult, angry customers, and they find a way to turn any situation into a positive one.

-While this may be the fact, it is not what callers want to hear when they are proactively looking for assistance.
-Cell center representatives should be equipped with enough poise to see problems and questions as opportunities for customer service.
+While this may be the fact, this is one of those customer service phrases to avoid, especially when the customer is proactively looking for assistance.
+Call center representatives should be equipped with enough poise to see problems and questions as opportunities for customer service.